An Overview of Manufacturing KPIs

 There are various manufacturing KPIs that you can track to help you maintain control of your processes.
 Tracking key performance indicators can support you in delivering consistent quality to your clients, and also ensure you utilize your resources efficiently.

-We suggest you pick at least 2 KPIs for each of your key business objectives.
+We're here to help your business grow, so we've got a bunch of examples for you to see.
+Our suggestion is to choose at least two KPIs for each of your key business objectives.
 If you are ready to create your own KPIs, we've created an easy 4 step formula for creating great KPIs.

 Machinery-Related KPIs

 Machines are at the center of the manufacturing process.
 That’s why it's important to keep an eye on their performance and overall efficiency.
-There are several KPIs that can effectively track these tools such as:
+There are several KPIs that you can use to effectively track this, such as:

 Capacity Utilization